exejar/Stathead/readme.txt

-This project is no associate with Sk1er, although it was heavily influenced by his mod "Levelhead."
+This project is no associated with Sk1er, although it was heavily influenced by his mod "Levelhead."